Pidgin Fijian: Features

 Pidgin Fijian began as a jargon and developed into a pidgin but never extended further into an extended pidgin or pidgin creole.
 Pidgin Fijian has features that can trace to simplifications made by Indigenous Fijians to make it easier for foreigners to learn.
 There is evidence of modifications that were errors made by Europeans and other foreigners.

 English was not a target language in Pidgin Fijian.
 The European settlers were given orders to learn the language of the labourers and believed that non-Europeans should not learn English to put them in their "place."

-Today

-Pidgin Fijian has likely existed for more than a hundred years.